aio-libs/aiohttp/docs/abc.rst

 from scratch, all other parts should work with new router seamlessly.

 :class:`AbstractRouter` has the only mandatory method:
 :meth:`AbstractRouter.resolve` coroutine.
-It should return an :class:`AbstractMatchInfo` instance.
+It must return an :class:`AbstractMatchInfo` instance.

 If the requested URL handler is found